Kobedm27/GGCMI-validation/code/climdata_preprocessing/README.md

 # Computation of climate extremes indicators

 This folder contains **Python scripts** used for computing netcdf data files with climate extremes indicators from the GSWP3-W5E5 temperature and precipitation data.
+Be aware that it is necessary to first preprocess the crop data if not done yet.

 ## Crop Placeholder